Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 Now you are all set to create a beautiful spiral balloon column with the help of our step-by-step tutorial.

-Beginner's Tip: If you don't want to make the balloon column stand yourself, you can buy this ready made base and the matching poles at Amazon.
+Beginner's Tip: If you don't want to make the balloon column stand yourself, you can buy ready made stands with height-adjustable poles and water-fillable bases at Amazon.

 For the pipe flange you'll pay between $5 and $7.
 The conduit (often called pipe at places like HomeDepot.com) you can get for as low as $3 for 10ft.